iovcc/iovcc.github.io/_pages/about.md

 Ancient wizard from the 68000-era and maintainer of old opensource projects.
-Currently R&D Consultant and Digital Expert at Unify/Atos, as well maintainer of the opensource DarkRISCV processor. github:samsoniuk
+Currently R&D Consultant and Digital Expert at Unify/Atos, as well maintainer of the opensource DarkRISCV processor. https://github.com/samsoniuk